KumoCorp/kumomta/docs/reference/queues.md

 # Queues, Sources, Pools

-Messages are assigned to a queue upon reception.
+Messages are assigned to a **Scheduled Queue** upon reception.
 The system can support arbitrarily named queues but the convention is to construct the queue name from some metadata associated with the message: